Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Numerical analysis

 \section{Numerical analysis}

-In Table \ref{tab1}, we present the updated experimental data regarding the neutrino oscillation parameters at 1$\sigma$, 2$\sigma$ and 3$\sigma$ CL, respectively is given in Table \ref{tab1}].
+The experimental data regarding the neutrino oscillation parameters at 1$\sigma$, 2$\sigma$ and 3$\sigma$ CL, respectively is given in Table \ref{tab1}].

-For carrying out the present analysis, we scan the input neutrino oscillation parameters ($\theta_{12}, \theta_{23}$, $\theta_{13}$) and the mass squared differences ($\delta m^{2}, \Delta m^{2}$) by allowing their random variation within their 3$\sigma$ CL ranges.
-The Dirac CP violating phase $\delta$ is allowed to vary from $157^{0}$ to $349^{0}$ for NO and $202^{0}$ to $349^{0}$ for IO, respectively.
-Before discussing further, we again emphasize here that all the seven texture zero cases are still allowed at 3$\sigma$ CL.
-The present study only focuses on five texture zero cases ($B_{1,2,3,4}$, and C ), which entail the quasi-degenerate neutrino mass spectrum.
-This is because the recent planck's limit has been obtained in the degenerate scenario of three neutrino masses.
+For carrying out the analysis, we scan the input neutrino oscillation parameters ($\theta_{12}, \theta_{23}$, $\theta_{13}$) and the mass squared differences ($\delta m^{2}, \Delta m^{2}$) by allowing their random variation within their 3$\sigma$ CL ranges.
+The Dirac CP violating phase $\delta$ is allowed to vary from $0^{0}$ to $360^{0}$.
+Before discussing further, we, again, emphasize here that all the seven texture zero cases are still allowed at 3$\sigma$ CL.

-In the light of latest Planck results, we explicate the phenomenological result through the correlation between $\Sigma$ and $\theta_{23}$ for the texture two zero cases.
-For the sake of comparison, we also provide the same correlations for relatively higher limit, $\Sigma<0.23 eV$, as obtained in earlier planck's data \cite{31}.
-The reason to do so is to compare the implications of both the limits for texture two zero cases.
-The correlation plots of $\Sigma$ and $\theta_{23}$ for all the five viable cases, have been complied in Figs. \ref{fig1}, \ref{fig2}, \ref{fig4}, \ref{fig5},\ref{fig6}.
+In the following discusion, we explicate the phenomenological results through the correlation of $\Sigma$ and $\theta_{23}$ for the texture two zero cases.
+For the sake of comparison, we also provide the result at relatively higher limit, $\Sigma<0.23$ eV \cite{32}, as used by D. Meloni in \cite{25}.
+The correlation plots of $\Sigma$ and $\theta_{23}$ for all the five viable cases, have been complied in Figs. \ref{fig1}, \ref{fig2}, \ref{fig5}.

-Further, we provide the approximate analytical relations of $\Sigma$, as function of $\theta_{23}$ using Eq.\ref{eq10}.
+Further, we provide the approximate analytical relations of $\Sigma$, as a function of $\theta_{23}$ using Eq.\ref{eq10}.
 With the help of these expressions, we attempt to show analytically why a particular case is ruled out.
-In order to understand the implication of Planck's limit on 0$\nu\beta\beta$ decay, we relate the $|M|_{ee}$ with $\Sigma$ analytically for present cases.
-The correlation of $|M|_{ee}$ with $\Sigma$ have been encapsulated in Fig.\ref{fig3} for viable cases.
+To understand the implication of Planck's limit on 0$\nu\beta\beta$ decay, we relate the $|M_{ee}|$ with $\Sigma$ analytically for the viable cases.
 The details of the analysis are presented as follows:

 For cases $B_{1}$ and $B_{3}$, the approximate neutrino masses ($m_{1}, m_{2}, m_{3}$) can be expressed in the leading order of $s_{13}$ as \cite{23}